Updated 2026small-breed guide

 Texture

-We evaluate this factor specifically for Shih Tzu dogs, considering their small size, low energy level, and long flowing coat.
+I evaluate this factor specifically for Shih Tzu dogs, accounting for their small size, low energy level, and long flowing coat.

 5